strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

   # ... other rebalancing related configuration
 ```

-The operator also sets a finalizer, named `strimzi.io/rebalance`, on the actual `KafkaRebalance` custom resource.
+The operator also sets a finalizer, named `strimzi.io/rebalance`, on the "actual" `KafkaRebalance` custom resource.
 This is needed to avoid the user, or any other tooling, to delete the resource while the auto-rebalancing is still running.
-The finalizer is removed at the end of the auto-rebalancing process, allowing the `KafkaRebalance` custom resource deletion by the operator itself.
+The finalizer is removed at the end of the auto-rebalancing process, allowing the "actual" `KafkaRebalance` custom resource deletion by the operator itself.

 The user has the flexibility to specify the [goals and the other rebalancing related configurations](https://strimzi.io/docs/operators/latest/configuring.html#type-KafkaRebalance-reference) the same way they already do today on a `KafkaRebalance` custom resource.
 This allows the user to not rely on the default Cruise Control goals configuration which would be common for any rebalance without overriding goals.